Silat ad-Dhahr: British Mandate period

 Palestine, including Silat ad-Dhahr, was captured by British forces during World War I and the country subsequently came under a British Mandate.
 In the 1922 census of Palestine, conducted by the British Mandate authorities, Silat ad-Dhahr had a population of 1,638, mostly Muslims with three Christians, all Orthodox.
 The population increased in the 1931 census to 1,985 inhabitants, all Muslims, living in 466 houses.

 Silat ad-Dhahr was home to Abu Khalid, a disciple of Izz ad-Din al-Qassam and rebel commander during the 1936–1939 Palestine revolt against the British authorities.

 In 1945 statistics, the population of Silat eh Dahr was 2,850, all Muslims, with 9,972 dunams of land, according to an official land and population survey.
 1,978 dunams were used for plantations and irrigable land, 4,577 dunams for cereals, while 64 dunams were built-up (urban) land and 3,179 dunams were classified as "non-cultivable".

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Silat ad-Dahr came under Jordanian rule.

 In 1961, the population of Silat Dhahr was 3,566 persons.

 1967, aftermath

 Silat ad-Dhahr has been under Israeli occupation since the 1967 Six-Day War.
 Under the Oslo Accords, the town was assigned to Area B.

+IDF and Israeli settler violence

 Israeli military took over several houses in the town in 2004.
 In 2005, 18 people from Silat ad-Dhahr were killed by Al-Qaeda terrorists in the Amman bombings.

 In 2008, Israeli settlers harassed villagers and closed off the main road.